Cherry Eye in Dogs. Why is Your Dog’s Eye So Red? · Kinship

 Dr. Sean Collins, a clinical assistant professor at the Texas A&M University College of Veterinary Medicine & Biomedical Sciences, says that ophthalmologists don’t entirely understand why that third eyelid sometimes slips from its original position.
 While any dog breed can develop cherry eye, it is seen most commonly in breeds such as American Cocker Spaniels, Bassett Hounds, Beagles, Boston Terriers, English Bulldogs, Lhasa Apsos, Pekinese, Shih Tzus and other brachycephalic (flat-faced) breeds.

-Signs of Cherry Eye
+Signs of cherry eye

 • A pink or red round bulge in the corner of the dog’s eye